SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

 3. If MSI registry hack doesn't solve HDMI audio for one VM, the soundcard on motherboard can be passed through fine.
 4. Using a monitor's USB hub for keyboard/mouse doesn't work after monitor goes into sleep and wakes up.
 Mouse is dead and keyboard events are sent to both host and guest.
 5. VMs can be shut down and restarted without issues, didn't notice and PCI reset issues with the Gigabyte RX 570 nor the ASUS Strix GTX 970.
+6. The ASUS Strix GTX 970 doesn't appreciate being in the first PCI x16 slot.
+I was unable to get it passed through even when blacklisting every possible NVidia driver using it.
+AMD GPUs don't seem to have these issues.
+Even though cooling is not optimal, I had no choice but to leave the NVidia GPU in slot 2.

 **Future changes:**